jsommers/switchyard/documentation/reference.rst

    of packet headers), or indexes may also be packet header class names.
    Exceptions are raised for invaliding indexing of either kind.

+   The optional raw parameter can accept a bytes object, which assumed to be a serialized packet to be reconstructed.
+The optional parameter first_header indicates the first header of the packet to be reconstructed, which defaults to Ethernet.

    >>> p = Packet()
    >>> p += Ethernet()
    >>> p[0]